 June 25, 1950 - July 27, 1953 - Parris Island once again witnessed an increase in the number of recruits to meet the demand for combat troops for the Korean War.
 The number of recruits overwhelmed the number of available experienced drill instructors, leading to the re-establishment of the Drill Instructors’ School during this time.
 Approximately, 138,000 Marines graduated from Parris Island during the war.

-April 8, 1956 - Tragedy struck the recruit depot when six recruits drowned during a late night march after a junior drill instructor led the men into Ribbon Creek, one of the tidal streams on Parris Island.
-The commandant of the Marine Corps, Gen. Randolph McCall Pate, ordered better supervision of the drill instructors and training in general to assure that there would never be a repeat of the Ribbon Creek incident.
+April 8, 1956 - Tragedy struck the Depot when six recruits drowned during a late night march after a junior drill instructor led the men into Ribbon Creek, one of the tidal streams on Parris Island.
+The Commandant of the Marine Corps, Gen. Randolph McCall Pate, ordered better supervision of the drill instructors and training in general to assure that there would never be a repeat of the Ribbon Creek incident.

 1962 - 1973 - More than 200,000 recruits trained at Parris Island during the Vietnam War.
 Training was cut from 12 to 10 weeks to accommodate the number of recruits, instead of adding new platoons.